st003/flashcards/README.md

 python manage.py runserver
 ```

-Use the admin user to access the Django admin at /admin/login.
+Use the admin user to access the Django admin in the browser at http://127.0.0.1:8000/admin/login.
 You can add words and topics via the admin interface.

 ## Running the tests